American Civil Liberties Union: World War II

-The ACLU had a decidedly mixed civil liberties record during World War II.
-While there were far fewer sedition prosecutions than in World War I, this did not mean that President Roosevelt was more tolerant of dissent than Wilson had been.
-The primary explanation was that prosecutors, working under similar laws, had fewer plausible targets because almost everyone rallied to the war effort after the attack on Pearl Harbor.

-Roosevelt put constant pressure on Attorney General Francis Biddle to take legal action against his prominent pre-war critics.
+Roosevelt put constant pressure on Attorney General Francis Biddle to take legal action against his prominent WW II critics.
 Partly to appease the president, Biddle finally charged thirty lesser-known individuals for violating the Smith Act.
 Although many of the defendants did not know each other, and most lived in scattered locations in the U.S., they were all tried at once in Washington, D.C., in the Sedition Trial of 1944.
 Despite efforts by Roger N. Baldwin, Norman Thomas, Thurgood Marshall, and others in the leadership to get the ACLU to go on record condemning the trial (Baldwin called it "monstrous"), the board of directors overruled them.

 The ACLU also had a mixed record on fighting wartime restrictions on the press.
 It was silent when the U.S. Post Office revoked the second class mailing privileges of Social Justice, the magazine of Father Charles E. Coughlin.
 On the other hand, it extended legal aid to the publishers of the Militant of the Socialist Workers Party and the Boise Valley Herald when their mailing rights were revoked.
-The ACLU was unable to prevent extensive extralegal harassment of the black press by the FBI and other agencies.
+The ACLU was unable to prevent extensive extralegal harassment of the Black press by the FBI and other agencies.
 The ACLU's shortcomings in defending civil liberties inspired the contemporary saying "born in World War I and died in World War II."

 The ACLU was internally divided when it came to defending the rights of Japanese Americans who had been forcibly relocated to internment camps.